legendarycode3/mastering-html-css-course-exercises/README.md

 within a webpage based on the value of its id attribute.  </br>

 7. Universal Selector **"*"**: Selects all element  <br/>
+The universal selector in CSS is a special selector, denoted by an asterisk (*), that

 8. Attribute Selector **"[attribute|="value"]"**: An attribute selector in CSS is a type of selector that targets HTML elements based on the presence or value of a specific attribute, like, [attribute="value"] { /* Styles applied to elements where 'attribute' equals 'value' */ } <br/>